brettkromkamp/awesome-knowledge-management/README.md

 - [Relanote](https://relanote.com/) - A tool that combines both hierarchical and non-hierarchical note-taking with bi-directional linking.
 - [Bytebase](https://bytebase.io./) - An online tool to write, organize and collaborate on notes.
 - [Foam](https://foambubble.github.io/foam/) - A personal knowledge management and sharing system inspired by Roam Research, built on [Visual Studio Code](https://code.visualstudio.com/) and GitHub.
+- [Stroll](https://giffmex.org/stroll/stroll.html) - A notetaking tool built with the TiddlyWiki platform, imitating a number of features of Roam, including bi-directional links and autocomplete suggestions for linking.

 ## Libraries